boutetnico/ansible-docker/README.md

 ### What's configured by default?

-The latest Docker CE, Docker Compose v1 and Docker Compose v2 will be installed, Docker disk clean up will happen once a week and Docker container logs will be sent to `journald`.
+The latest Docker CE, Docker Compose will be installed.
+Docker disk clean up will happen once a week and Docker container logs will be sent to `journald`.

 ### Example playbook